 - The aircraft operator has booked the charter plane for another trip

-What is an empty leg discount?
-Empty leg flights are often discounted by 25 to 75 percent, depending on factors such as the type of aircraft and the route.
-So, charter flights that might normally be $30,000, for example, could go for as low as $12,000.
-And if you divide that amount by a handful of passengers, you’re going to see some pretty significant savings if you don’t mind being flexible about last-minute travel, timing and the airport you land at, you’ll find an even greater discount in your empty leg special.
+What does an empty leg discount look like?
+Empty leg flights are often discounted by 25 to 50 percent, depending on factors like the type of aircraft and the route.
+Charter flights that might normally be $30,000, for example, could go for as low as $12,000.
+If you divide that amount by a handful of passengers, you can see some pretty significant savings.
+If you don’t mind being flexible about last-minute travel, timing and the airport you land at, you’ll find an even greater discount in your empty leg special.

 People who use private aviation regularly for business or pleasure understand the enormous savings, but sometimes people who are new to the private jet rental world wonder why empty legs flights can’t be priced at practically nothing…as in the cost of fuel or $500.